thepatchworkpress/thepatchworkpress/content/nonfic/paint.md

 Prettiness is a particularly delicate subset of beauty: girls who look like porcelain dolls; feminised boys in classical art.
 By necessity, *prettiness* deserves protection from that which wishes to erode it, that which is too brash.
 Beauty, in particular prettiness, is by definition, not brash.
 Instead, beauty represents a Platonic ideal of personhood, who one could be if they stripped everything that disgusts them from their flesh.
 Acne.
 Wrinkles.
 Fat.
 Body hair.
 Scars.
 To be beautiful, you must pare down the shape of your face, your nose, your waist, your thighs.
 Cut yourself into the shape of the moment, through illusion or a surgeon’s knife, and grow yourself back when the moment passes.

 Youth, pretty, delicate youth, is beauty’s idolised object: it is the innocent moment you were still malleable to its whims.
 To be young is to have your finger on the pulse of what everyone else is thinking and root it in your skin.
 Within the ideology of beauty, one is expected to stick their dollar in the fashion of the moment over and over again lest they seem *old*, until they can’t pull it off any more.
 Until the flaws of their body outweigh the money they have to cover them up.
 Use this product to prevent wrinkles; use this to cover your blemishes; use this to remove hair; use this to stay thin.
-Use this one to keep every carefully perfected line of paint in place – for a little longer than before you put it on, at least.
+Use this one to keep every carefully perfected line of paint in place – for a little longer than it would otherwise, at least.
 Until you have to paint your perfect self on again.

 And you can’t even tell you’re wearing it!